 Maintaining high availability

 Where MTBF = Mean Time Between Failures and MTTR = Mean Time To Repair.
 From this we can see that Availability can be improved both by increasing MTBF and by decreasing MTTR.
 The PowerWAVE 9000DPA is so-called because it features Decentralized Parallel Architecture, in which all of the UPS modules feed the critical load directly.
-With no single points of failure, the UPS modules operate in a truly redundant mode.
+With no single points of failure, the UPS power modules operate in a truly redundant mode.
 The failure of a single module will not affect the continued operation of the others.
-Modular UPS topology also reduces MTTR, because a faulty module can be quickly and easily replaced, rather than attempting repairs in situ.
+Modular UPS power topology also reduces MTTR, because a faulty module can be quickly and easily replaced, rather than attempting repairs in situ.
 This can cut repair times from six hours to about half an hour.
-The overall result is a UPS system that can achieve 99.9999% availability.
+The overall result is a UPS power system that can achieve 99.9999% availability.

 A scalable solution to Big Data growth